finneh4249/dit-portfolio/README.md

 ### Footer

 The footer compontent has social media links, and the information of the company, such as contact number and the address.

+## Pages

+### Home

+The home page displays an image and just some random text for now.

+### Services

+The services page shows the services porovided by the company with an image and the title of the service.